atlasofdata/atlasofdata.github.io/index.md

 ### Get involved

-The Atlas of Data is an ongoing project - we are just getting started. <br /> Join the discussion on our [Telegram Channel](https://t.me/atlasofdata) or find us on [Github](https://github.com/theatlasofdata/community).
+The Atlas of Data is an ongoing project.
+Join the discussion on our [Telegram Channel](https://t.me/atlasofdata) or find us on [Github](https://github.com/theatlasofdata/community).